CircuitVerse/Interactive-Book/README.md

 **Setting up your development environment**

-To do this, you are going to need a computer capable of running Ruby - while Mac OSX or Linux tends to be easiest, plenty of people do Ruby development on Windows as well.
+To do this, you are going to need a computer capable of running Ruby - while Mac OSX or Linux tend to be the easiest, plenty of people do Ruby development on Windows as well.
 If you're not on Mac OSX, you will likely need to install Ruby yourself.

 **Install Gems and Serving the Website**